stayawakesteve/Our-Umbraco-TagHelpers/README.md

 - `class` - Native CSS class property.
 - `abovethefold` - Set to `true` if the image typically appears on screen during inital page load to raise its page load lifecycle priority level.
 - `width` - Native width property.
 Use in conjunction with the `height` property.
+- `width--mobile-small` - Image width for small mobile screens.
+Use in conjunction with the `height--mobile-small` property.
+- `width--mobile` - Image width for mobile screens.
+Use in conjunction with the `height--mobile` property.
+- `width--mobile-large` - Image width for large mobile screens.
+Use in conjunction with the `height--mobile-large` property.
+- `width--tablet-small` - Image width for small tablet screens.
+Use in conjunction with the `height--tablet-small` property.
+- `width--tablet` - Image width for tablet screens.
+Use in conjunction with the `height--tablet` property.
+- `width--tablet-large` - Image width for large tablet screens.
+Use in conjunction with the `height--tablet-large` property.
-- `width--s` - Image width for small screens.
-Use in conjunction with the `height--s` property.
+- `width--desktop-small` - Image width for small desktop screens.
+Use in conjunction with the `height--desktop-small` property.
-- `width--m` - Image width for medium screens.
-Use in conjunction with the `height--m` property.
+- `width--desktop` - Image width for desktop screens.
+Use in conjunction with the `height--desktop` property.
-- `width--l` - Image width for large screens.
-Use in conjunction with the `height--l` property.
+- `width--desktop-large` - Image width for large desktop screens.
+Use in conjunction with the `height--desktop-large` property.
-- `width--xl` - Image width for extra large screens.
-Use in conjunction with the `height--xl` property.
+- `width--desktop-xlarge` - Image width for extra large desktop screens.
+Use in conjunction with the `height--desktop-xlarge` property.
-- `width--xxl` - Image width for extra extra large screens.
-Use in conjunction with the `height--xxl` property.
+- `width--desktop-xxlarge` - Image width for extra extra large desktop screens.
+Use in conjunction with the `height--desktop-xxlarge` property.
 - `height` - Native height property.
 Use in conjunction with the `width` property.
+- `height--mobile-small` - Image height for small mobile screens.
+Use in conjunction with the `width--mobile-small` property.
+- `height--mobile` - Image height for mobile screens.
+Use in conjunction with the `width--mobile` property.
+- `height--mobile-large` - Image height for large mobile screens.
+Use in conjunction with the `width--mobile-large` property.
+- `height--tablet-small` - Image height for small tablet screens.
+Use in conjunction with the `width--tablet-small` property.
+- `height--tablet` - Image height for tablet screens.
+Use in conjunction with the `width--tablet` property.
+- `height--tablet-large` - Image height for large tablet screens.
+Use in conjunction with the `width--tablet-large` property.
-- `height--s` - Image height for small screens.
-Use in conjunction with the `width--s` property.
+- `height--desktop-small` - Image height for small desktop screens.
+Use in conjunction with the `width--desktop-small` property.
-- `height--m` - Image height for medium screens.
-Use in conjunction with the `width--m` property.
+- `height--desktop` - Image height for desktop screens.
+Use in conjunction with the `width--desktop` property.
-- `height--l` - Image height for large screens.
-Use in conjunction with the `width--l` property.
+- `height--desktop-large` - Image height for large desktop screens.
+Use in conjunction with the `width--desktop-large` property.
-- `height--xl` - Image height for extra large screens.
-Use in conjunction with the `width--xl` property.
+- `height--desktop-xlarge` - Image height for extra large desktop screens.
+Use in conjunction with the `width--desktop-xlarge` property.
-- `height--xxl` - Image height for extra extra large screens.
-Use in conjunction with the `width--xxl` property.
+- `height--desktop-xxlarge` - Image height for extra extra large desktop screens.
+Use in conjunction with the `width--desktop-xxlarge` property.
 - `cropalias` - Crop alias to be used by default.
 - `cropalias--s` - Crop alias to be used on small screens.
 - `cropalias--m` - Crop alias to be used on medium screens.